-Making a terrarium in a mason jar is easy, but requires a little finesse because you are working with a very small planting area.
+Making a terrarium in a mason jar is easy but requires a little finesse because you are working with a very small planting area.
 While you can make a standard terrarium by planting them right side up, the look of the upside-down jars is very appealing.
 To do this, you use the lid for your planter.

-What You Need
+What You'll Need

 - Small plants